Boxing hits an all-time low with Floyd Mayweather vs YouTuber rumor

 It’s a story that has taken on a life of its own.
 For one minute, we don’t believe it’s true as Mayweather himself wouldn’t sink to those depths.

-Those fans who are even thinking Floyd would lose ‘because he’s smaller’ are those who stay away from boxing week in and week out.
+Those fans who are even thinking Floyd would lose ‘because he’s smaller’ stay away from boxing week in and week out.

 Many wouldn’t know a fight if it hit them in the face.